Bad Jobs —Reasons for Staying? 2

 Yes, that’s wonderful.
 But in a toxic work setting, great colleagues often mean people who have your back, or don’t point fingers when the boss wants to know who’s to blame, or can joke about how bad things are.
 While making the best of a bad situation is admirable, it is not enough to thrive—which is what you want to do.

-Remember, positive work environments where you can thrive are also more likely to have happier co-workers.
+Remember, jobs with positive work environments where you can thrive, are also more likely to have happier co-workers.
 As for your present colleagues, nothing prevents you from coming back from your new job for a TGIF beer.

 The job is convenient.